 Patrick McGoohan was one of the best-known faces on television throughout the 1960's due to his work on two phenomenally successful TV series'.
-With Danger Man currently enjoying a new lease of life on video and DVD, and The Prisoner seemingly never out of fashion.
+With Danger Man enjoying a new lease of life on DVD, and The Prisoner seemingly never out of fashion.
 We decided to look back on the career of this star, who, whilst constantly being in the international spotlight -managed to keep his private life out of public view.

 Patrick Joseph McGoohan was born on March 19th, 1928 in Astoria, Long Island, New York.
 His father, Thomas McGoohan, an Irish farmer had married Rose Fitzpatrick in the 1920's and they emigrated to the United States of America to look for work.
 However, things didn't work out in the US and the family moved back to Ireland and finally, seven years later, they settled in Sheffield, England.
 Patrick was not a particularly strong boy and suffered a number of health problems during his childhood, mostly as a direct result of acute bronchial asthma.
 He left school in 1944, and although he had brief ambitions of becoming a Roman Catholic Priest, he joined the wire mills of the British Rope Company in Sheffield.
 The managing director told him there would be an executive post open to him at the end of three years if he were willing to work his way through the various departments.
 At the time he was appalled at the idea of a steady job of this kind.
 Following his resignation he went to work for a bank and eventually became the manager of a small sub-branch, but he then quit that job to work as a chicken-farmer.
 Whilst working on the farm he become seriously ill and was out of work for six months.
 When he was well again he took on a couple of temporary office jobs, and then one day in 1947 Patrick walked into the Sheffield Repertory Company and asked for a job.
 He spent four years at Sheffield Rep, learning the basics of his new profession, and became a leading player with the company.
 He also met his future wife, Joan Drummond, during his time there and the couple were married in 1951.
 Shortly afterwards Patrick left Sheffield in order to widen his experience.
 In 1955 he made his West End debut in Serious Charge.